rampal-punia/python-tutorials/2_python_basics/5_list.md

 ## List Concatenation (Adding lists)

-Here are few example sof adding lists in Python:
+Here are few examples of adding lists in Python:

 ### 1. Using `+` operator